-Now in its fifth year of operation, the Centre is run by teachers across a range of subject areas.
+The Centre is run by teachers and tutors across a range of subject areas.
 It aims to provide a focused study space to aid concentration along with the opportunity to ask questions to assist with the completion of tasks and further develop understanding of concepts and theories.

 Teachers share their expertise and advice in these sessions and it has been a pleasure to see students’ confidence develop, their skills improve and the gratitude they express from this learning opportunity.
 Students benefit from advice about time management and study strategies; organisation; the benefits of working collaboratively and with specific goals in mind; they feel supported and empowered to take control of their own learning experience.